Interesting Facts About Rainbow

 - Rane Dacart was the first person who, in 1637, discovered that rainbows were created when rain drops reflected sunlight.

-- Just when the sun is upon your back may you see the rainbow.
+- You may see the rainbow Just when the sun is on your back.

 - The moonlight formed rainbow is called Moonbow, and it is called Fogbow.
 This form of rainbow is extremely rare.

 - Often when this occurs as the sunlight collides more than once between the raindrops, two, three or four rainbows are seen together too.

 - If two rainbows are created at the same time, the second rainbow’s color would be exactly opposite to the primary rainbow’s.
 Hence in the second rainbow, instead of red, you can see purple color at the end.

 - No two human beings will see the same rainbow.
 And if you’re in a different place than the person next to you, then the rainbow will look different too.
 And though you can both assume that you see the same rainbow but in fact you see different rainbows.
 Each drop of rain produces its own rainbow, so that people can see the rainbow where they are.